the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 The Mythos chain favors the Estonian Police and Border Guard Board as the best [authority for providing eIDs](https://eresident.politsei.ee/).
 They have global coverage (unfortunately excluding Russia and Belarusia).

-### Conceptual Governance
+### Artificial Conscience

-An attention-based governance model that proposes pre-judgment of input encodings by a set of human-understandable concept tokens (expected to be the same as a synset from WordNet) vector embeddings, and weights.
+An attention-based governance AI model that proposes pre-judgment of input encodings by a set of human-understandable concept tokens (expected to be the same as a synset from WordNet) vector embeddings, and weights.
+The vector embeddings of these tokens constitute a cluster that is very distinct from any input vectors.
+(Maybe by adding additional fields in the vector - increasing the dimensions.)
+Innovated by The Laurel Project.
+(It turns out that attention is not all you need.)